shouulysses/weatherspa/README.md

-First app linking openweather api to see weather forecast
+NodeJS + AngularJS app linking openweather api to see weather forecast